TheCatSite.com › Forums › Our Feline Companions › Cat Nutrition › What to Feed?

 A few of us were just discussing this on the Feral Forum, Questions about Ferals.

 I feed my ferals Purina Cat chow.
 And some feed Kirkland, so I am going to look at that at Costco tomorrow and might change.
 I think ferals would be appreciative of anything you would offer them on a daily basis, that is, on a schedule.
-Once you start feeding, keep doing it at the same time each day, they count on you.
-Stick to the same food once you decide on one.
+Once you start feeding, keep doing it at the same time each day, they count on you

 I also feed canned Friskies Pate varieties.
 Also, Fancy Feast canned, but that is a bit more pricey than Friskies canned.
 My house cats eat Wellness Core and Wellness wet and sometime Fancy Feast wet.
 Fancy Feast has some pretty good quality canned varieties now.

-It is nice of you to reach out to the ferals.
+It is nice of you to reach out to the ferals

 Yeah, my ferals get Purina Cat Chow (sometimes Kitten Chow, when it's really cold out).
 I rarely give them canned, but when I do, it's whatever was cheapest when I went shopping.
 I figure that ferals can go out and catch some fresh meat if they want to, so the quality of their food isn't as important as for housecats.
 I won't feed them store brand dry food, though (or anything cheaper than Cat Chow, like Meow Mix or Alley Cat).
 Those foods really don't provide sufficient nutrition.
 So far so good!
 They're fat and have nice thick winter coats.